Holography vs. Scale Separation: Abstract

 \section{Abstract}

 In this work, we point out a contradiction between holography and scale-separated AdS (i.e. parametrically large mass gap) in string theory, making the standard assumption that the holographic CFT describes the IR degrees of freedom on a brane that decouple from gravity.
 We show that the CFT can only decouple from gravity if the scalar potential in the dual AdS satisfies a certain criterion.
-Namely, there must exist a scalar field trajectory that follows the gradient of the scalar potential to the asymptotic region of the scalar field space in which limit $V\sim m^\alpha$, where $\alpha\leq 2$ is a constant and $m$ is the mass scale of the lightest tower of states.
-This condition, which implies lack of scale-separation, is satisfied in the standard examples of AdS/CFT.
-However, proposed attempts at achieving scale separation, such as DGKT, employ scalar potentials that scale as $m^\alpha$ with $\alpha>2$ in the asymptotic region of moduli space.
+Namely, there must exist a scalar field trajectory that follows the gradient of the scalar potential to the asymptotic region of the scalar field space in which limit $\partial_\phi\ln(V)\partial_\phi\ln(\Lambda_s)\leq2/(d-2)$, where $\Lambda_s$ is the quantum gravity cut-off.
+This condition, which generically implies lack of scale-separation, is satisfied in the standard examples of AdS/CFT.
+However, proposed attempts at achieving scale separation, such as DGKT, employ scalar potentials that violate this condition.
 We therefore conclude that the CFT duals of DGKT vacua cannot exist in string theory.
 Barring fine-tuning, our conclusions apply to other Ricci-flat flux compactifications including the KKLT scenario which relies on scale separation to obtain a metastable de Sitter uplift.